kimbagira/BIRTHDAY/README.md

 ## Technologies Used
  the languages that I used are:HTML and CSS.
 ## Support and contact details
-if you face any  issue ,contact me on: emai=sylviekimbagira@gmail.com, phone number=0786558890
+for any question contact me on: phone number=0786558890 emai=sylviekimbagira@gmail.com
 ### License
-Copyright (c)
+Copyright (c) 2019 kimbagira sylvie